Overview of the Major in Religious Studies

 • Two (2) course designated as cultural analysis, which focus on how religious discourses, practices and identities interact with, influence and are influenced by the larger culture of which they are a part*

-• One elective class
+• One elective class at the 4000 level

 NOTE FOR TRANSFER STUDENTS: A major transferring in Religious Studies courses from another institution may transfer in for credit 9 hours in Religious Studies from that institution.
 That is, 21 additional hours must be taken at UNC Charlotte.